 Nicotine Salt E-liquid

 Nicotine salt (or nic salt) is a type of naturally forming nicotine found in leaf tobacco.
 In a stupidly simple but chemically complex way, nic salt e-liquids are the most efficient way to deliver nicotine to your body.
 A large number of vapers say they find that nic salts deliver a more satisfying experience, saying e-liquid with nicotine salt is easier to inhale thanks to its bio-compatibility.
 Users have cited throat hits of reduced harshness and are able to use more powerful liquids, taking in more nicotine for each vape.
 Many users of lower-powered devices have started to embrace nic salts.

 While we’ve covered the basics, there are many more properties to different types of e-liquid.

 Some brands tend to put a lot of sweetener if their vape juice, which will lead to fast burning coils.
 Read more about coil saving e-liquid.

 There is also different ratios of PG and VG, one of which is 50/50 PG/VG e-liquid.
 These are a great medium which cover many coils and especially great for vapers who like both characteristics of VG and PG E-liquid.
-The general rule of thumb about which coils to use for different e-liquid types still stand.
-However, 50/50 e-liquid will work perfectly with coils that have a resistance of around 1.0 ohms.
-As for 50/50 e-liquid, CBD and Salt tends to be 50/50 PG/VG Based.
+The general rule of thumb about which coils to use for different e-liquid types still stands, however 50/50 e-liquid will work perfectly with coils that have a resistance of around 1.0 ohms.
+CBD and Salt tends to be 50/50 PG/VG based.